strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 You need to use the `groups` system property to execute a group of system tests.
 For example, with the following values:

-- `-Dgroups=integration`: to execute one test group
+- `-Dgroups=integration` - to execute one test group
-- `-Dgroups=acceptance,regression`: to execute many test groups
+- `-Dgroups=acceptance,regression` - to execute many test groups
-- `-Dgroups=all`: to run all test groups
+- `-Dgroups=all` - to run all test groups

 If `-Dgroups` system property isn't defined, all tests without an explicitly declared test group will be executed.
 The following table shows currently used tags: